RodrigoPAml/BoxEngine/README.md

 ## Editor features

 * Open an Create projects
+* Play and Editor mode wich can be detected via script/go to manipulate the scene
 * Manipulate game scene via Game Tree (create go, duplicate, delete)
 * Logs tab to help debug the editor and the application
 * Files tab to help manipulate project files (game assets)